James Bond No Time to Die full cast – new and returning characters list

 Confirmed to be his final outing as Bond, Craig has additionally starred in The Lady with the Dragon Tattoo, Layer Cake, Steven Speilberg drama Munich and sci-fi western Cowboys & Aliens.
 He took over from his 007 predecessor, Pierce Brosnan, in 2006’s On line casino Royale.

-- Daniel Craig to bear surgical procedure after damage on James Bond set
+- Daniel Craig to bear surgical procedure after harm on James Bond set

 NEW: Rami Malek performs Safin, the principle villain